Jason Oswell: Stockport County

 Oswell signed for Stockport County in June 2017.
 Manager Jim Gannon said he thought goalscoring centre-forwards were hard to find in non-league football so had instead looked at the Welsh league in order to find a front-man to lead the "Hatters".
 It proved to be an astute signing, as Oswell scored 28 goals in 47 games, including hat-tricks against Leamington, North Ferriby United and Spennymoor Town.
 County qualified for the National League North play-offs with a fifth-place finish, but were beaten 1–0 by Chorley at Edgeley Park at the semi-final stage.
 Oswell was named as the club's Player of the Season.

 Morecambe

 He returned to League football with Morecambe in June 2018.

 Wrexham

 In January 2019 he was bought by Wrexham for an undisclosed fee, signing an 18-month contract.

 Telford

 In July 2020, Oswell signed for A.F.C.
 Telford United.

 Return to Newtown

 On 31 May 2023 he re-signed for Newtown.

 Connnah's Quay Nomads

 In May 2025 he joined Connah's Quay Nomads.

+Retirement

+On 19 July 2026, Oswell announced his retirement from football.

 Style of play

-Oswell is a powerful striker with good aerial ability and hold-up play.
+Oswell is a striker with good aerial ability and hold-up play.